PlayPro/CoreProtect/docs/networking.md

 ##Packets

-The server will not respond unless the player has the correct permissions, which is `coreprotect.register` and the relevant command permissions
+The server will not respond unless the player has the correct permissions, which is `coreprotect.networking` and the relevant command permissions

 ## Server to Client